You see the huge “Welcome To the Conch Republic” sign welcoming you, and you’re wondering, What are the best things to do in the Florida Keys?

-An aquarium and conservation center, a visit to the Marathon Marine Park is one of the best things to do in Marathon Key.
+With an aquarium and conservation center, a visit to the Marathon Marine Park is one of the best things to do in Marathon Key.

 While not included in your admission, consider taking an exclusive encounter!
 You can get up close and personal with baby stingrays, entire coral reef ecosystems, and even big sharks!

 Coral Cay Activities & Adventures

 Sometimes when you’re on vacation, you need to ditch the kids and have some alone time.
-You’ll find some relief at Hawk’s Cay resort, home to one of the best things to do in Duck Key for kids!
+You’ll find some relief at Hawks Cay Resort, home to one of the best things to do in Duck Key for kids!

-Hawk’s Cay is home to Coral Cay Activities & Adventures, a haven for kids and teens alike.
+Hawks Cay is home to Coral Cay Activities & Adventures, a haven for kids and teens alike.
 Keep in mind, kids under 13 will need an adult or someone over 18 with them at all times.